-Another reason to travel to this beautiful island from April–October is because it is the offseason, the island has a lot fewer visitors and therefore the roads have less traffic, less crowded beaches, and it is easier to get reservations in the top restaurants on the island.
+The island can be busy during peak tourist months.
+The best time to visit St. Martin and St. Maarten is from April to October because this is the off season.
+The island has fewer visitors and therefore the roads have less traffic, beaches are less crowded, and it’s easier to get reservations at the top restaurants on the island.

 I know when I travel during busy times, I do stress about getting reservations at the best restaurants, so it definitely provides ease of mind to know that if you travel in the low season, once you book in advance you are sure to get a reservation along with a great table.

 As the island will be that bit quieter over the next few months since there are only so many villas and hotels available to clients, it means the beaches will also be less crowded and you will feel like you have some of the beaches to yourself.

 I must say I love when the beaches are less crowded and you can just sit back and relax and listen to the sounds of waves swooshing back and forth against the sand.
 When the beaches are busy, you can easily get distracted by the people around you.